--

-+ abs

-ceiling denominator

-exact-integer-sqrt expt

-floor floor/

-floor-quotient floor-remainder

-gcd lcm

-max min

-modulo numerator

-quotient rationalize

-remainder round

-square truncate

-truncate/ truncate-quotient

-truncate-remainder
+abs denominator ceiling exact-integer-sqrt expt floor/ floor floor-quotient floor-remainder gcd lcm max min modullo numerator rationalize quotient remainder round square truncate truncate/ truncate-quotient truncate-remainder

 It is recommended, but not required, that implementations support exact integers and exact rationals of practically unlimited size and precision, and to implement the above procedures and the / procedure in such a way that they always return exact results when given exact arguments.
 If one of these procedures is unable to deliver an exact result when given exact arguments, then it may either report a violation of an implementation restriction or it may silently coerce its result to an inexact number; such a coercion can cause an error later.
 Nevertheless, implementations that do not provide exact rational numbers should return inexact rational numbers rather than reporting an implementation restriction.